OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-01.md

 ## Romans 1:12

-that is, that we may be mutually encouraged by each other’s faith, both yours and mine.
+so that we may encourage one another by our faith, yours and mine.

 ## Romans 1:13